sobjornstad/AnkiLPCG/README.md

 LPCG processed it correctly, so I think it should deal with any Unicode characters properly.
 Please let me know if something doesn't work.

+If you're using TextEdit on a Mac to generate the text file, you should be aware that TextEdit saves in RTF (Rich Text Format) mode rather than plain text mode by default.
+RTF files will import successfully into Anki, but there will be a bunch of garbage on the cards.
+You can use the menu option **Format -> Make Plain Text** to change to a plain text file.

 Installing the Note Type
 ========================